Historical Philadelphia Attractions + Activities

 Liberty Bell Center

-The Liberty Bell doesn’t make a sound anymore, but its message rings across the land.
+The Liberty Bell doesn’t make a sound anymore, but its message rings across the land—making it one of the most iconic Philly attractions.
 It’s free to see, and no tickets are required.

 Boathouse Row